apache/trafficcontrol/blueprints/tags.md

 ## Documentation Impact
 Tags will need to be documented in the data model, both themselves and on the modeled objects which now contain them.
-Also, API endpoints will need to updated to reflect the new return structures, where applicable.
+Also, API endpoints will need to be updated to reflect the new return structures, where applicable.

 ## Testing Impact